victor-durojaiye/Chat-Room/README.md

 501516 @victordurojaiye

+## Grading

+Grade: 34/50

+-5pts: No package.json file included

+-1pts: No .git-ignore file provided

+-2pts: Cannot see all users in the room

+-2pts: Cannot send private message to another user

+-1pts: The whole site was hard to navigate and confusing

+-5pts: Room admin does not change when creator leaves the room

 This is our example of a node.js/socket.io chatroom.
 In this, users can login (only one user can have the same name at one time).
 Upon logging in, they can create a chatroom with or without a password, or they may see all available chatrooms.
 Upon joining a chatroom, the user who joined is echoed to everyone in the chatroom, and they are then able to send messages to other users in the room.